OnlyGIGO/OnlyGIGO.github.io/_posts/2025-04-28-dangerous-differences-in-parsing.md

 The bookstore is very security conscious and went above and beyond to validate the data they receive.
 They went unrealistically hard on the validation and only allow alphanumeric characters in title of the book with maximum length of 50 characters.
 They also only allow regular ASCII letters in the author name.
 The price must be a decimal number and the publish date must be in YYYY-MM-DD format.

 Notice that in real world scenario we would be using defusedxml package to prevent XXE attacks and other security issues. **HOWEVER** it would not have prevented the issue we are going to discuss in this post anyway.
-We are simply not using it to allow readers to run this code more easily incase they want to as defusedxml is not a standard library and is not installed by default.
+We are simply not using it to allow readers to run this code more easily incase they want to, as defusedxml is not a standard library and is not installed by default.

 Following is the code for parsing and validating the XML in python:
 ```python